-Myenteric (Auerbach’s) plexus located between the layers of the muscularis externa.
+- The myenteric (Auerbach’s) plexus is located between the layers of the muscularis externa.

-Meissner’s submucosal plexus located within the submucosa of the small intestine.
+- Meissner’s submucosal plexus is located within the submucosa of the small intestine.

-Cerebrospinal nerves: The parietal peritoneum from the sixth thoracic vertebra to the twelfth thoracic vertebra is innervated by cerebrospinal nerves with the same segmental supply as the lower thoracic dermatomes.
+The parietal peritoneum from the 6th thoracic vertebra to the 12th thoracic vertebra is innervated by cerebrospinal nerves with the same segmental supply as the lower thoracic dermatomes.
 The visceral peritoneum has no innervation.

 Abdominal pain is transmitted via splanchnic and cerebrospinal afferents nerve fibers.
-The splanchnic afferent nerve receptors, free nerve endings, and the Pacinian corpuscles are located within the walls of the viscera and are stimulated only by spasm or distension (stretch).
-On the other hand, the cutaneous receptors of the cerebrospinal nerves are stimulated by temperature, pressure, friction or injury.
+The splanchnic afferent nerve receptors, free nerve endings, and Pacinian corpuscles are located within the walls of the viscera and are stimulated only by spasm or distension (stretching).
+On the other hand, the cutaneous receptors of the cerebrospinal nerves are stimulated by temperature, pressure, friction, or injury.
 The ganglia of the splanchnic nerves and the cerebrospinal nerves lie next to each other within the dorsal root ganglia.

-As the gastrointestinal organs are derived from the primitive embryonic gut as midline structures, their innervation from the splanchnic nerves is bilateral and pain originating from the viscera is first noted in the midline; hence, pain arising from the foregut viscera is referred to the region below the costal intersection and epigastrium.
-The pain from the midgut viscera is referred to the umbilical region and the pain from the hindgut viscera is referred to the suprapubic region.
+Because the gastrointestinal organs are derived from the primitive embryonic gut as midline structures, their innervation from the splanchnic nerves is bilateral and pain originating from the viscera is first noted in the midline; hence, pain arising from the foregut viscera is referred to the region below the costal intersection and epigastrium.
+Pain from the midgut viscera is referred to the umbilical region and pain from the hindgut viscera is referred to the suprapubic region.

-Understanding the innervation of the gastrointestinal tract is essential to accurately diagnose the cause of abdominal pain.
-This is best explained in acute appendicitis when the pain starts initially in the midline, periumbilical region, as splanchnic nerves are only stimulated by stretch and distension within the hollow, inflamed appendix.
-As the condition progresses and the parietal peritoneum overlying the appendix becomes inflamed, the pain localizes to the right iliac fossa overlying the appendix.
+Understanding the innervation of the gastrointestinal tract is essential to accurate diagnosis of the cause of abdominal pain.
+This is best exemplified in acute appendicitis when pain starts initially in the midline, periumbilical region, as splanchnic nerves are only stimulated by stretch and distension within the hollow, inflamed appendix.
+As the condition progresses and the parietal peritoneum overlying the appendix becomes inflamed, pain localizes to the right iliac fossa overlying the appendix.

-Painful external hemorrhoids versus painless internal hemorrhoids: Here the knowledge of the embryonic origin of the gastrointestinal tract and its innervations is important.
+Similarly, knowledge of the embryonic origin of the gastrointestinal tract and its innervations can help one understand why internal hemorrhoids are painless, and external are not.
 As the internal hemorrhoids originate in the region of the hindgut supplied by the splanchnic plexuses, there is no sensation of pain.
 However, external hemorrhoids arise in the region inferior to the pectinate line supplied by the pudendal (somatic nerve) which is sensitive to pain.